crispweed/swapbill_full/README.md

 * there is also a minimum litecoin equivalent constraint applied to trade offers - currently the litecoin equivalent for each trade offer type (calculate based on swapbill amount and exchange rate) must be at least 1000000 litecoin satoshis
 * trade offers may be partially matched, and litecoin sell offers can then potentially require more than completion transaction

-The trading mechanism provided by SwapBill is necessarily fairly complex, and can use a lot more documentation than is included here, but for now we'll content ourselves with a couple of worked through examples to show how this works in practice.
+The trading mechanism provided by SwapBill is necessarily fairly complex, and a specification of the *exact* operation of this mechanism is beyond the scope of this document, but we'll show a couple of concrete examples of trading through the client to show *how to use* this mechanism.

 ## Trading swapbill for host currency